Voluntary assisted dying in Western Australia: Background

 An earlier attempt to legalise euthanasia or voluntary assisted dying in Western Australia happened in 2010, when Greens MP Robin Chapple introduced a bill into parliament.
 The bill was defeated 24 votes to 11 in the Legislative Council after two days of debate.

 Prominent campaigners for voluntary assisted dying or euthanasia in Western Australia include Clive Deverall and David Goodall.

 Deverall was a prominent euthanasia campaigner who took his own life in March 2017, after suffering from cancer.

 Goodall was a Perth-based academic who, in 2018, travelled to Switzerland to end his own life.
 He was injected with Nembutal, dying aged 104.
 He decided to end his life due to old age, rather than due to a terminal illness.
 Critics, including the Australian Medical Association, said that it set a dangerous precedent to end his life on the grounds of old age.
-Goodall had been a member of voluntary euthanasia advocacy group Exit International for 20 years, and he spent his final year campaigning for the legalisation of voluntary euthanasia in Western Australia.
+Goodall had been a member of the voluntary euthanasia advocacy group Exit International for 20 years, and he spent his final year campaigning for the legalisation of voluntary euthanasia in Western Australia.

 The Australian Medical Association is opposed to voluntary assisted dying, seeing it as unethical.
 AMA (WA) president Andrew Miller said that based on surveys it had conducted, a minority of doctors support voluntary assisted dying.
 During Victoria's legislative debate on voluntary assisted dying, AMA president Michael Gannon said that "doctors are not trained to kill people.
 It is deep within our ethics, deep within our training that that's not appropriate."